rsksmart/devportal-1.0/develop/apps/wallets/nifty.md

 2. In the network selector (top right corner), choose RSK Testnet for testing and development purposes.

-2.1 For the Mainnet choose RSK, please note that this deals with real cryptocurrencies
+2.1 For the Mainnet choose RSK, please note that this deals with real cryptocurrencies.

 ![Nifty Wallet](/assets/img/nifty/niftyrsk.png)